 Myth 1: The migration of children and families from Central America is a recent phenomenon.

-Migration from Central America to the U.S. goes back to the 1980s.
-Though the number of migrant children and families has recently risen, Central American migration has been happening for years.
+Though the number of asylum-seeking children and families has recently risen, Central American migration has been happening for decades.
+Large-scale migration from Central America to the U.S. goes back to the 1980s.

 Civil wars in El Salvador, Guatemala and Nicaragua were the starting points for large-scale Central American migration some 40 years ago.
 Peace accords brought formal ends to these conflicts, but crime, poverty, environmental degradation and a lagging economy continued to force families to migrate north.
 Hondurans began to migrate in large numbers after Hurricane Mitch, which devastated the country in 1988, and natural disasters continue to heavily impact migration from Central America — including the movement of caravans in early 2021 following Hurricanes Eta and Iota.

-Climate change, continuous surges of violence and lack of opportunity are causing more and more families to seek asylum in the U.S. today, even under circumstances of greater vulnerability due to COVID-19.
+Climate change, continuous surges of violence and lack of opportunity are causing more and more families to seek asylum in the U.S. today, even with the added risk of traveling while COVID-19 continues to spread.

 Myth 2: Immigrants seeking asylum in the U.S. are from Mexico.

-The majority of asylum seekers come from the northern Central American countries of Guatemala, Honduras and El Salvador, as well as from Mexico.
+The majority of asylum-seekers come from the northern Central American countries of El Salvador, Guatemala and Honduras, as well as from Mexico.
 And about two-thirds of unaccompanied children at the border have been from Central America.
-Many of these migrant children and families were forced to flee Central America in order to escape some of the world’s highest murder rates, as well as extreme poverty.
+Many of these children and families were forced to flee Central America in order to escape some of the world’s highest murder rates, as well as extreme poverty.
 And COVID-19 has made things so much worse.
 Just in 2020, 45.4 million people in Central America were forced into poverty.
 They’re leaving because they can’t survive at home, and Mexico is often just a stop along the way to the U.S.

 Myth 3: Parents of unaccompanied migrant children are being negligent.